Mindful Yoga Academy

 - For details of a general Mindful Yin Yoga stepping out of Autopilot general class click here

 MBSR Restorative Yoga Therapy -

-Restorative Yoga is also part of the Hatha Yoga tradition.
-MBSR Restorative Yoga Therapy also combines the influences of traditional Hatha Yoga with modern Mindfulness practices to improve health and well-being, however the intention of the practice is very different from our Yin practice.
+Restorative Yoga is also part of the Hatha Yoga tradition, brought into our practice and hearts by Judith Lasater, MBSR Restorative Yoga Therapy combines the influences of traditional Hatha Yoga with modern Mindfulness practices to improve health and well-being.
+The intention of the practice is very different from our Yin practice.

-A MBSR Restorative Yoga Therapy practice has long holds completely supported by props, with the intention of activating the relaxation response and letting go, it can relieve stress and fatigue as well as promote recovery from injury and illness.
+A MBSR Restorative Yoga Therapy practice also has long holds, however they are fully supported by props allowing every part of the body to be as comfortable as possible.
+The intention of the practice is self-compassion, kindness and acceptance, moving from doing to being and activating the relaxation response.
+The practice can relieve stress and fatigue as well as promote recovery from injury and illness.

 During the training you will learn -

 - What is MBSR Restorative Yoga Therapy and its history

 - The differences between a Yin and Restorative practice

 - The most common MBSR Restorative Yoga Therapy poses for self healing with Mindful awareness